oh-my-github/viewer/README.md

 }
 ```

-Then publish to npmjs
+Then publish it to NPM (See Also, [Publishing NPM packages](https://docs.npmjs.com/getting-started/publishing-npm-packages))

 ```
 $ cd app
-$ npm login
 $ npm publish
 ```